Fujifilm X-A5 Comparison Review

 The Fujifilm X-A5 is a mirrorless interchangeable lens camera that was officially introduced in January 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X-A5 has a Camera Elo of 2779.
-This rating puts the X-A5 among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-A5 falls among the top 10 percent.
+Is the Fujifilm X-A5 a good camera?
+The X-A5 has a Camera Elo of 2662.
+This rating puts the X-A5 among the top 40 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the X-A5 ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Mirrorless system camera|